 - Encourage open communication.

 Of these, open communication is especially important so employees can voice concerns related to the pandemic.
 Now is a great time to remind employees of the availability of your employee assistance program (EAP) or other resources to provide additional support.
 EAPs typically offer counseling sessions over the phone at no cost.

 Most education entities currently have at least a small percentage of essential employees physically coming into the workplace and will likely see increased numbers over the summer.
 Support should be given in the form of publicizing cleaning procedures and social distancing measures and providing protective gear as needed to alleviate fears of being vulnerable to exposure.
-Additional information is available in the HRX post, Return-to-Work Preparation.

 The Equal Employment Opportunity Commission (EEOC) has provided guidance that checking employees’ temperatures is allowed.
 Enacting the practice at worksites provides demonstrable evidence that the well-being of employees is highly valued.
 A good rule of thumb is to test everyone that reports to work to avoid claims of discriminatory bias.